Why choose an unheated sapphire?

 But what is an unheated sapphire?

-Only rare sapphires are naturally pure and colored at the same time.
-Toasting is therefore considered a natural and necessary embellishment technique that does not need to be specified on the invoice.
+As only rare sapphires are naturally pure and coloured at the same time, heating is considered a traditional and necessary embellishment technique that does not need to be specified on the invoice.

 Why opt for an unheated sapphire?